 Daytime

 Alternatively, spend a morning exploring the shops.
-There are some fantastic independent stores and in the last ten years lots of great designers have opened up in and around Byron.
+There are some fantastic independent stores, and in the last ten years, lots of great designers have opened up in and around Byron.
 If you love floaty maxi dresses and boho jewellery, this is the place for you!
-If you have a little cash to spend Spell and the Gypsy Collective is a beautiful store with lots of floaty boho dresses.
+If you have a little cash to spend, Spell and the Gypsy Collective is a beautiful store with lots of floaty boho dresses.
 You can also shop online.

 Lunch – Stone and Wood

 I highly recommend the Brewers Board, featuring local cheese, salami and sourdough.
-We also had the daily special – pork belly – which was delicious.

-I’ve taken plenty of these kinds of tours before, and I think the formula is just right here.
+Iโve taken plenty of these kinds of tours before, and I think the formula is just right here.
 Enough info, but not too long or too science-y that it gets boring.

 After the tour, have a wander around Byron Bay Arts and Industrial Estate before heading back to town for drinks and dinner.
+If you’re more of a liquor drinker than beer, check out Byron Bay Spirits, which also has a restaurant in the industrial park.

 Evening